travis-infrastructure/travis-benchmarker/README.md

 ## To do

-- modify to use other graph drivers
 - get `FIXME` instance types working

 ## See also

-Potentially useful files for benchmarking purposes:
+Potentially useful files for benchmarking purposes on EC2 instances:

 - `/var/lib/cloud/data/status.json`
 - `/var/lib/cloud/instance/user-data.txt`